mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Cumbersome (Passive)**

 A Cumbersome weapon is large, unwieldy, awkward, or heavy.
 To wield a Cumbersome weapon properly, the character needs a Stamina characteristic equal to or greater than the weapon’s Cumbersome rating.
-For each point of Stamina by which the character is deficient, they must take Disadvantage by 1 per deficiency.
+For each point of Stamina by which the character is deficient, they must take DISADVANTAGE by 1 per deficiency.

 **Defensive (Passive)**